Digital-Minimalist-Lab/Digital-Minimalist-Wiki/docs/activities/naturalism.md

 ## Connecting to Nature

 It might seem silly to write a guide on how to appreciate nature.
 Just go explore nature, right?
 If that works for you, great!
 But maybe, for you, going out into nature has felt boring, or maybe the reductive instruction to "touch grass" wasn't enough to make you feel anchored and surrounded by life that is worth paying attention to.
 This is normal and probably the more common experience.
-If 'connecting to nature' wasn't automatic or felt ambiguous then maybe the approach laid out below can help.
+If 'connecting to nature' wasn't automatic for you or felt ambiguous then maybe the approach laid out below can help.

 In Jenny Odell's book _How to do Nothing_ she draws from the philosophy of bioregionalism as a way to ground ourselves in the real world, outside of the attention economy.
 This approach begins by cultivating knowledge of your local bioregion: who lives there with you, what is the history of the place on which you stand, and what is only visible to those who know where to look.
 Each connection we build up in this knowledge graph of our bioregion is another thread that connects us to the real world.